BitBurrow/BitBurrow.github.io/how-to-set-up-a-bitburrow-hub.md

 1. Run Ansible again (run inside container):
     ```
     cd ~/hub
-    ansible-playbook -i localhost, --ask-become-pass install.yaml
+    ansible-playbook -i localhost, install.yaml
     ```
+1. If the script fails with "Missing sudo password", run it again with `--ask-become-pass ` before `install.yaml`.
-1. If the script fails, resolve whatever caused the failure (the `debugging` tips in `install.yaml` may be useful) and rerun the above `ansible-playbook` line
+1. If the script fails for another reason, resolve whatever caused the failure (the `debugging` tips in `install.yaml` may be useful) and rerun the above `ansible-playbook` line

 ### Configure ssh directly to container (optional)

-In the steps below, replace `rxb.example.org` with your BitBurrow hub domain and `18962` with a port number of your choosing.
+In the steps below, replace `vxm.example.org` with your BitBurrow hub domain and `18962` with a port number of your choosing.

 This assumes `authorized_keys` on the host is already configured for public-key ssh authentication.